function-store/RpiEinky/README.md

 ### TouchDesigner Integration
 - **Direct Upload** - Send images directly from TouchDesigner
-- **Real-time Updates** - Display changes immediately
 - **Component Library** - Reusable TouchDesigner components included

 ## Installation

 > **⚠️ Installation Disclaimer**: This system is designed for Raspberry Pi.
 Installation steps may vary based on your specific e-paper display model and Raspberry Pi model.
 The Waveshare library structure, file locations, and import names can differ between display models and library versions.
 > **‼️IMPORTANT**: Always refer to your display's specific documentation and adjust paths and procedures accordingly.

 ### 1. Install System Dependencies